sdqali/site/content/blog/2013-08-02-graph-databases-1-modeling.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "Graph databases 1 - Modeling"
-date: 2013-08-02
-comments: true
 categories:
 - code
 - graphdb
 - neo4j
 - cypher
+comments: true
+date: 2013-08-02
+ghcommentid: 66
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - code
 - graphdb
 - neo4j
 - cypher
+title: Graph databases 1 - Modeling
 ---

 I am making my way through the book _Graph Databases_ [^1] which is an introductory book to the subject from Neo Technology [^2], creators of Neo4j [^3].
 At work, we are using Neo4j for a cool new thing we are building, and I see it as a great chance to learn some thing new and interesting.
 In the past, I have gone through a spiral [^4] when it comes to learning stuff and the constant feedback I get is to pick something that one gets to work with everyday and dig deep into it, in order to avoid the frustration and the inevitable spiral.